paulinavonstackelberg/ValidatingMIRegularized/README.md

 # How to validate regularized regression models on incomplete data

-This repository contains all files needed to replicate the results obtained in the simulation study conducted for the paper "How to validate regularized regression models on incomplete data".
+This repository contains all files needed to replicate the results obtained in the simulation study reported in the paper "How to validate regularized regression models on incomplete data".

 ## Abstract